 2 Keep asterisks for required questions.
 By default, when you require a question an asterisk will appear next to the question.
 Don’t turn this option off.
 In the survey introduction, let survey takers know that asterisks mean a question is required.

 2 Change star rating icons to black.
-If you’re using the Pastel theme and adding a star rating question change the icon color to black for good contrast.
+If you’re using an accessible theme and adding a star rating question change the icon color to black for good contrast.
 You’ll see a color dropdown when editing the question.

 2 Write clear error messages.
 When survey takers enter an invalid response to a question with answer validation applied, or skip a required question, an error message appears above the question.
 Customize the error text so that people know specifically how to answer the question so they can move on.